Table of Contents:

 This Skill Guide was written by Monkeychris, Ariendiablo, DRAVAN, phantomness1, and andrewp.
-Thanks to Fireball0236, Sharqua, Shaw, Sirgol, Aakanaar, phantomness , Keystone, Pirate, stormer, Ander Exelion, jsem, MagicLizard, Hagge, Dingle Puff, evilishies, Blackdimoned, paley21, Lingwo 17, Seiferoth, Penqui, DarkBlitz, trekkie, Desamuda , link7683, Shinraz, Darren 1994, amiele, mooninite2, Eq_S_Guy, varinathras, Thehi13, reno9, the_real_gte, Oblivion590, Warlord Belm, Otep,Dark Cloud, the_real_gte, pokemama, spade93, Abbot Nick, sir karamu, Im4eversmart, branmuffins, beepem, neles, HvBurrito, final272, Munkey, Enuculator, Jakesterwars, Maonzhi, Jonos_Da_Man, I_M_Bad13, Master_Of_Stuff, Clamball, pibbingston, Dark C, sonicdude164, elfinstud, Crispy froglegs, Khdbzffmania, Flameshame, bootlegbill1, Danhager, Zandahar, Somedude772, FallenAng3lz, and Kitkat1993 for corrections.
+Thanks to Fireball0236, Sharqua, Shaw, Sirgol, Aakanaar, phantomness , Keystone, Pirate, stormer, Ander Exelion, jsem, MagicLizard, Hagge, Dingle Puff, evilishies, Blackdimoned, paley21, Lingwo 17, Seiferoth, Penqui, DarkBlitz, trekkie, Desamuda , link7683, Shinraz, Darren 1994, amiele, mooninite2, Eq_S_Guy, varinathras, Thehi13, reno9, the_real_gte, Oblivion590, Warlord Belm, Otep,Dark Cloud, the_real_gte, pokemama, spade93, Abbot Nick, sir karamu, Im4eversmart, branmuffins, beepem, neles, HvBurrito, final272, Munkey, Enuculator, Jakesterwars, Maonzhi, Jonos_Da_Man, I_M_Bad13, Master_Of_Stuff, Clamball, pibbingston, Dark C, sonicdude164, elfinstud, Crispy froglegs, Khdbzffmania, Flameshame, bootlegbill1, Danhager, Zandahar, Somedude772, FallenAng3lz, Kitkat1993, and ChathMurrpau for corrections.

 This Skill Guide was entered into the database on Sun, May 02, 2004, at 12:07:56 PM by Cav103, and it was last updated on Sun, Feb 02, 2020, at 07:32:25 PM by Chath.